Pranavsr29/RFID-Based-Door-Lock-System-using-Arduino-uno/README.md

    Head over to the conections file to make the required connections

    After making the required connections download the modules mentions in download file onto ur arduino Now upload the code in code file onto ur arduino

+   Now u can build a home like structure usin cardboard and attach a door to the servomotor so that the dor opens everytime we enter the right card fro reference check home file